FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/widgets/built-in-widgets/container.md

 - **Colors**: These are the colors used in the gradient.
 You can set these colors using Theme Colors, a color picker, or hex codes.
 Two color values are added by default.
-    - **Add Color:** This option allows you to add additional colors to the gradient, further customizing the effect by adjusting their transition points
+- **Add Color:** This option allows you to add additional colors to the gradient, further customizing the effect by adjusting their transition points and choosing from Theme Colors, a color picker, or hex codes.
 - **Transition Point:** These values determine where each color starts transitioning within the gradient.
 Transition points are set as a fraction of the total gradient distance: